History of Jerusalem: State of Israel

-Conversely, Israeli and other Jews have showed concerns over excavations being done by the Waqf on the Temple Mount that could harm Temple relics, particularly excavations to the north of Solomon's Stables that were designed to create an emergency exit for them (having been pressured to do so by Israeli authorities).
+Conversely, Israeli and other Jews have shown concerns over excavations being done by the Waqf on the Temple Mount that could harm Temple relics, particularly excavations to the north of Solomon's Stables that were designed to create an emergency exit for them (having been pressured to do so by Israeli authorities).
 Some Jewish sources allege that the Waqf's excavations in Solomon's Stables also seriously harmed the Southern Wall; however an earthquake in 2004 that damaged the eastern wall could also be to blame.

 The status of East Jerusalem remains a highly controversial issue.
 The international community does not recognize the annexation of the eastern part of the city, and most countries maintain their embassies in Tel Aviv.
 In May 2018 The United States and Guatemala moved the embassies to Jerusalem.
 The United Nations Security Council Resolution 478 declared that the Knesset's 1980 "Jerusalem Law" declaring Jerusalem as Israel's "eternal and indivisible" capital was "null and void and must be rescinded forthwith".
 This resolution advised member states to withdraw their diplomatic representation from the city as a punitive measure.
 The council has also condemned Israeli settlement in territories captured in 1967, including East Jerusalem (see UNSCR 452, 465 and 741).